quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Introduction

-QUIC {{!QUIC=I-D.ietf-quic-transport}} is a new transport protocol providing a number of advanced features.
+QUIC {{QUIC}} is a new transport protocol providing a number of advanced features.
 While initially designed for the HTTP use case, it provides capabilities that can be used with a much wider variety of applications.
 QUIC is encapsulated in UDP.
-QUIC version 1 integrate TLS 1.3
-{{!TLS13=RFC8446}} to encrypt all payload data and most control information.
-The version of HTTP which uses QUIC is known as HTTP/3
+QUIC version 1 integrate TLS 1.3 {{!TLS13=RFC8446}} to encrypt all payload data and most control information.
+The version of HTTP which uses QUIC is known as HTTP/3 {{QUIC-HTTP}}.
-{{?QUIC-HTTP=I-D.ietf-quic-http}}.

 This document provides guidance for application developers that want to use the QUIC protocol without implementing it on their own.
 This includes general